parsakhaz/object-detect-video/README.md

-# Video Object Detection with Moondream
+# Promptable Video Redaction with Moondream

-This tool uses Moondream2, a powerful yet lightweight vision-language model, to detect and visualize objects in videos.
+This tool uses Moondream2, a powerful yet lightweight vision-language model, to detect and redact objects from videos.
 Moondream can recognize a wide variety of objects, people, text, and more with high accuracy while being much smaller than traditional models.

 ## About Moondream